voxelbrain/iowhip/README.md

-`iowhip` is simple I/O stressing tool.
+`iowhip` is a simple I/O stressing tool.

 ## Installation